k8guard/k8guard.github.io/deploy/index.md

 For production it is recommended to deploy k8guard to a namespace with the same level of access as kube-system.

-To try it locally on your machine, two options :
+To try it locally on your machine, three options:
 1. [Minikube](/deploy/minikube/)
 2. [Docker-compose](/deploy/docker-compose/)
 3. [Helm](/deploy/helm/)